Localing/frontend/README.md

 This repository contains the frontend application, built with React, Redux and Bootstrap 4.

 ## Try it out
-Demo version can be seen at https://stage.localing.co.uk/
+A demo can be seen at https://stage.localing.co.uk/

 ## Built with
 - React